trueos/trueos-docs/trueos-handbook/luminautl.rst

    +------------+--------------------------------------------------+

-Pressing the :guilabel:`Green Plus Columns` button next to the navigation field will activate columned browsing, displaying two independent instances of the file manager in a side-by-side view, seen in :numref:`Figure %s <lumina33>`.
+Pressing the :guilabel:`Green Plus Columns` button next to the navigation field activates columned browsing, displaying two independent instances of the file manager in a side-by-side view, seen in :numref:`Figure %s <lumina33>`.

 .. _lumina33: